Rust is a systems programming language, that describes itself as a ‘safe, concurrent, practical language’.

 match statement, providing an alternative content or using

-.unwrap() means, that you allow your code to panic (rust-slang for a crash) at this point.
+.unwrap() means, that you allow your code to panic (rust-slang for a more-or-less controlled crash) at this point.
 This is (obviously) bad practice, easily discoverable by static analysis (aka. grep in this case) and a deliberate action, that forces you to be aware that this can go wrong at that place.

 One of the main goals of the language is safety.
 This is achieved by using a combinations of multiple concepts, such as the ownership system, lifetimes and explicit mutability.
 With this, rust does not only ensure safety at compile time but also makes it easy to create clean, well-behaved code and hard(er) to create an unmaintainable mess.